 Websites to Spend Countless Hours On: GUIdebook

 When I started using computers the consumer desktop operating system wars had already solidified into the still prevailing bipolarity of Microsoft’s “Windows” and Apple’s “Mac OS”/“macOS”.
-So to me the idea of someone leaving Apple to found a company with the goal of developing an operating system, as Jean-Louie Gassée did with BeOS, seems insane.
+So to me, the idea of someone leaving Apple to found a company with the goal of developing an operating system, as Jean-Louie Gassée did with BeOS, seems insane.

 Maybe this incredulity is what makes browsing GUIdebook so fun for me: the breadth of different operating systems is something I can barely imagine.
 Some reasons for this are explored in Rob Pike’s 2000 talk “Systems Software Research is Irrelevant”.
 Overall, Wichary has collected screenshots from 68 versions of 30 different OSs.
 The collection’s earliest sample is the interface of the 1981 “Xerox 8010 Star”, its latest a 2007 preview version of “Windows Vista”.

 Recently George Cave’s amazing article “The UX of LEGO Interface Panels” made the rounds.
 In it, he derives categories for comparing interfaces, based on the design of the interface panels printed on LEGO bricks.
 When I visited my parents this summer, I couldn’t help but dig out some old LEGO from my childhood bedroom and analyze the UI panels I found.
-It’s funny how you could tell I’m from a different generation than Cave — I found some of the panels he mentioned, but also many that were clearly designed much more recently, for example some designed as semi-transparent flat-screens and even a stand-alone keyboard.
-He positions them on two axis, highlighting their differences.
+It’s funny how you could tell I’m from a different generation than Cave — I found some of the panels he mentioned, but also many that were clearly designed much more recently, for example, some designed as semi-transparent flat-screens and even a stand-alone keyboard.
+He positions them on two axes, highlighting their differences.
 Wichary’s approach is slightly different, focusing on the similarities of various interfaces.
-He develops a comparative approach to studying UI by trying to find the same states, applications or windows across all the systems.
+He develops a comparative approach to studying UI by trying to find the same states, applications, or windows across all the systems.
 This means there are two ways you can browse GUIdebook: you can look at all screenshots from one OS version (e.g. this page which shows all screenshots from “Rhapsody”, a liminal OS marking the transition between NeXT’s “OpenStep” and Apple’s “Mac OS X”), or you can look at the screenshots that show the same screen in different OSs (e.g. this page showing all operating system settings dialogs).

 GUIdebook also contains collections of OS sounds, splashscreens from many apps, scans of more than 150 ads, transcripts of more than 200 articles and loads of assorted trivia and facts.
-It is a great place to dive into and spend your time, wishing the development of operating systems had continued with the same pace as it did in those 25 years.
+It is a great place to dive into and spend your time, wishing the development of operating systems had continued at the same pace as it did in those 25 years.

 My favorite pages